Florian-Barthel/splatviz/README.md

 </details>

 ## Future Plans
-- Attach to Gaussian Splatting training for live tracking
 - Test other 3DGS render for OSX support
+- Improve the Video Widget

 ## Recent Updates ⚡
+- Attach to a running 3DGS training
+- Better Mouse Control (translate with middle mouse button)
 - New Performance Widget
 - New Design
 - Compare two or more Gaussian Splatting scenes side by side